RyanHughes98/Magic_Mirror_And_Alexa_Setup_Guide/README.md

 1. Log into your Amazon Developer Account and click on the Alexa Tab.
 2. Register a new device.
 3. Name the device type and display name.
-We used “Pi” for both, take note of the ID.
+I used “Pi” for both, take note of the ID.
 4. Click “Next”.
 5. On the Security Profile screen, click “Create a new profile”.
 6. Under the general tab, give the profile a name and a description, then click “Next”.